gamernetwork/gastatsdash/docs/settings.rst

 You should put all the relevant Youtube Analytics settings in here.

 - Path to client secrets file
 - Content owner id
 - Dictionary of channel names and IDs
+  - must be called "CHANNELS"
+  - use channel names as keys
+  - channels IDs as values

 See an example at ``Statsdash/Youtube/config.py-example``